baselbb/team_builder_project_12/readme.md

 you can approve or deny the person asking to join.
 Finally, make sure you have login and logout links, too.

+## Installation Requirements
+See requirements.txt file

 ## Run Project from your terminal on your local server
 `python manage.py runserver`

-## Requirements
-See requirements.txt file